-15 Things That Only Immigrants Growing Up In America Will Understand
+15 Things Only Immigrants To The U.S. Understand

 Recently, more and more first generation Americans are starting to have their voices heard — in the entertainment industry and beyond.
 TV creators and stars like Aziz Ansari, Nahnatchka Khan, and Mindy Kaling are just a few examples of the new wave of first generation Americans who are creating their own narratives about their own experiences.
 It's super inspirational to see, not to mention extremely impressive — it gives hope to other kids who have immigrant parents, telling them that they, too, can someday be successful in the field of their choice and that their stories need to be told.
 I completely relate to the previously mentioned first generation American experiences —but actually, I'm not a first generation American.
 Not only do I have immigrant parents, but I myself am an immigrant.